Episcopal Diocese of the Great Lakes

 The Episcopal Diocese of the Great Lakes is the Episcopal diocese in the western half and northern two-thirds of the eastern half of the Lower Peninsula of Michigan.
 The diocese was founded in 2024 by the juncture of the Episcopal Diocese of Western Michigan and the Episcopal Diocese of Eastern Michigan.
+This canonical arrangement was approved by a special joint convention of the prior dioceses on March 16, 2024 in Grand Blanc, Michigan.